Best Web Development Tools Shortlist

 How To Choose a Web Development Tool

-As you're shortlisting, trialing, and selecting web development tools, consider the following:
+As you're shortlisting, trialing, and selecting the web development software, consider the following:

-• What outcomes are important - Consider the result that the tool needs to deliver to be considered a success.
+- What outcomes are important - Consider the result the tool needs to deliver to succeed.
 Think about what capability you want to gain, or what you want to improve, and how you will be measuring success.
-You could compare web development tool features until you’re blue in the face, but if you aren’t thinking about the outcomes you want to drive, you could be wasting a lot of valuable time.
+You could compare web development tool features until you’re blue in the face, but you could be wasting a lot of valuable time if you aren’t thinking about the outcomes you want to drive.

 Best Web Development Tools Reviews